Support This Site

 Let's keep up with the plot holes thus far.

-Plot Hole 1: Jake is already GOING to get his legs back with his money from the company.
+Plot Hole 1: Jake is already GOING to get his legs back with his money from the Company.
 That's why he is here in the first place.
-Why make plans with Quaritch which can screw up his deal with the company?
+He was hired by the company, not this "Commander".
+Why make plans with Quaritch that will screw up his deal with the company?
 The company and not the military is running the show here.
 The Marines in this case are really just hired mercenary guns.

 Plot hole 2: Wait, as of 2009, we already have robotic technology that enables humans who wear or get on or inside machines that can walk and move for us.
 In AVATAR they have more advanced forms a century and a half from now (though amazingly, not THAT advanced.
 Practically steampunk anachronistic by comparison) and Jake needs to truck around in a 300 year old wheelchair or live in a weightless VA hospital environment?
-Caring, feeding, and taking care of his medical bills for the rest of his life is supposed to be cheaper than just repairing his spine and sending him off?
-Or at least fitting him with robo legs and kicking him out to make his own way?
+The expense of caring, feeding, and paying his medical bills for the rest of his life is supposed to be cheaper than just repairing his spine and sending him off - or back into battle?
+Or at least fitting him with robo legs and kicking him out to the civilian world to make his own way?
 Really?

 At least the movie explains why it isn't pragmatic to just clone Jake and have him use his own human double as an avatar.
 To be truthful, a number of plot holes and oddball things came up throughout this story, but I went to enjoy a movie and, with the gorgeous sights and sounds, many of these things didn't hit me until the end when I realized that the film went thud.